abskmj/mongen/README.md

 ```

 # Plugin Definition (.plugin.js)
-It returns a function which accepts a `mongoose.Schema` and an options object.
+It returns a function, which accepts a `mongoose.Schema` and an options object.
 This is can be used as a traditional [mongoose plugin](https://mongoosejs.com/docs/plugins.html).

 ## Example
 ```javascript